Generic Name: Albuterol sulfate

 Albuterol sulfate was not mutagenic in the Ames test with or without metabolic activation using tester strains S. typhimurium TA1537, TA1538, and TA98 or E. Coli WP2, WP2uvrA, and WP67.
 No forward mutation was seen in yeast strain S. cerevisiae S9 nor any mitotic gene conversion in yeast strain S. cerevisiae JD1 with or without metabolic activation.
 Fluctuation assays in S. typhimurium TA98 and E. Coli WP2, both with metabolic activation, were negative.
-Albuterol sulfate was not clastogenic in a human peripheral lymphocyte assay or in an AH1 strain mouse micronucleus assay at intraperitoneal doses of up to 200 mg/kg.
+Albuterol sulfate was not clastogenic in a human peripheral lymphocyte assay or in an AH1 strain mouse micronucleus assay.

-Reproduction studies in rats demonstrated no evidence of impaired fertility at oral doses up to 50 mg/kg (approximately 15 times the maximum recommended daily oral dose for adults on a mg/m2 basis).
+Reproduction studies in rats demonstrated no evidence of impaired fertility at oral doses up to 50 mg/kg (approximately 15 times the maximum recommended daily oral dose for adults on an mg/m2 basis).

-A reproduction study in Stride Dutch rabbits revealed cranioschisis in 7 of 19 (37%) fetuses when Albuterol was administered orally at a 50 mg/kg dose (approximately 25 times the maximum recommended daily oral dose for adults on a mg/m2 basis).
+A reproduction study in Stride Dutch rabbits revealed cranioschisis in 7 of 19 (37%) fetuses when Albuterol was administered orally at a dose of 50 mg/kg (approximately 25 times the maximum recommended daily oral dose for adults on an mg/m2 basis).

 There are no adequate and well-controlled studies in pregnant women.
-Albuterol should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Because animal reproduction studies are not always predictive of human response, Albuterol should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 During worldwide marketing experience, various congenital anomalies, including cleft palate and limb defects, have been rarely reported in the offspring of patients being treated with Albuterol.
 Some of the mothers were taking multiple medications during their pregnancies.
-No consistent pattern of defects can be discerned, and a relationship between Albuterol use and congenital anomalies has not been established.
+Because no consistent pattern of defects can be discerned, a relationship between Albuterol use and congenital anomalies has not been established.